Medications for Alcohol Treatment

 - Alcohol gets in the way of important responsibilities, such as those at school, work, or at home.

-- You can’t stop drinking even if it has caused or worsened problems with other people or in your relationships.
+- You can’t stop drinking even if it has caused relationship problems with other people.

 - Taking time away from activities you once enjoyed because of your current alcohol use.